BlockchainCommons/Research/papers/bcr-2025-006-hubert.md

 ## 1. Introduction

 Modern cryptographic protocols increasingly require coordination among multiple parties.
-Threshold signature schemes like FROST demand several rounds of message exchange between participants.
-Distributed key generation ceremonies require commitments and shares to flow between nodes.
-Secure voting, multiparty computation, and collaborative custody all share this requirement: parties must exchange messages to complete a cryptographic ceremony.
+Threshold signature schemes like FROST demand several rounds of message exchange; distributed key generation ceremonies require commitments and shares to flow between nodes; secure voting, multiparty computation, and collaborative custody all share this requirement: parties must exchange messages to complete a cryptographic ceremony.

 The conventional approach routes these messages through centralized servers.
 This introduces a single point of failure: the server operator can censor, delay, or selectively deliver messages.
-It creates a trust requirement: participants must believe the server will not collude against them.
-And it concentrates risk: a compromised server exposes the entire coordination graph, who participates with whom, when ceremonies occur, and how groups are structured.
+Participants must trust the server will not collude against them.
+A compromised server exposes the entire coordination graph, revealing who participates with whom, when ceremonies occur, and how groups are structured.

 > **FROST— Flexible Round-Optimized Schnorr Threshold signatures:** a protocol for generating threshold Schnorr signatures with minimal rounds of communication.
 Threshold signatures allow a subset of participants to jointly produce a valid signature without reconstructing the private key.
 To observers, a threshold signature is indistinguishable from a standard Schnorr signature made by a single party.